-What an absolute treat this book is.
+Mrs Noah’s Garden is an absolute treat.
 Following on from its predecessor Mrs Noah’s Pockets, it continues the story of warm, earthy, practical, and creative Mrs Noah.

 Mother to a large family, unnamed, she is content to play second fiddle to the famous Noah.
 However, she has a rich inner life and a huge talent for creative problem-solving.
 Rather than pining for her former land or bemoaning the barren mountain top where Noah has landed them, Mrs Noah reaches deep into her capacious pockets, calls on all the fabulous animals she has brought with her, and with her children’s help, creates a garden, a haven, a place to call ‘home’.